The-Real-Thisas/IGCSE-ChemNotes/OrganicChem.md

   - Alcohols: All alcohols have an -OH group and --OH
   - Carboxylic acids: Carboxylic acid has an -COOH group

+## Characteristics of a homologous series:
+-
+  - All members have the same general formula.
+  - They have very similar chemical properties because they are of a same functional group.
+  - The physical properties change in a predictable way as the number of carbon atoms increases.
+  - Consecutive members in a homologous series differ by a ch2 group.
+  - The chain length increases by 1 each time
+  - As the chain gets longer, the compounds show a gradual change in properties

 ## Alkanes

 Methane: